The Car Connection Porsche Taycan Overview

 With the Taycan, Porsche has a rival for the Tesla Model S and the coming horde of electric luxury vehicles from mainstream automakers.

-But the Porsche's price is anything but mainstream—the Taycan starts at more than $150,000 and can approach $200,000 in top configurations.
+But the Porsche's price is anything but mainstream—the Taycan starts at more than $100,000 and can approach $200,000 in top configurations.
+Future models with the smaller Performance Battery and a base rear-wheel-drive model might slot in at considerably less.

 The 2020 Taycan follows the lead of the Mission E concept that debuted in 2015, and looks like an evolutionary cross between the Porsche 911 and the Panamera full-size sedan.
 The five-seat Taycan has the same width-to-height proportions as the Porsche 911, and the front is low and wide.
 Unlike the Panamera hatchback, the Taycan has a trunk.
 There’s no outward indication that the Taycan is a battery-electric vehicle other than the charge ports and the absence of a rear exhaust.
 The Taycan’s body line wraps from the headlights all the way around the assembly and dips down in the rear, giving it a low, sporty profile.